MolBIFFM/diana/README.md

 The post-translational modifications considered to determine subsets of proteins to the combination of which enrichment analysis is restricted.
-If restricted, enrichment by these proteins is computed with respect to proteins represented in the protein-protein interaction network, instead of the entire species-specific Gene Ontology annotation.
+If restricted, enrichment by these proteins is computed with respect to proteins represented in the protein-protein interaction network by default, instead of the entire species-specific Gene Ontology annotation, depending on "`annotation"`.
 Subsets consist of proteins exceeding a specified range of protein-specific measurements.

 ```json
 {